-These live presentations are only offered once a day at 2:10 pm and they are worth attending!
+These live presentations are only offered at the Baltimore science center once a day at 2:10 pm and they are worth attending!
 Head up to the Second Floor of the museum to find it.
 Tip: If you have impatient little ones with you, they can play on the computer screens near the sphere while you listen.

 I wish I could DVR this tour and watch it again, but I guess I’ll just have to go back again!

 Right outside of this area is Life Beyond Earth.
 From these exhibits, we learned that there are now over 4,600 discovered exoplanets – planets that orbit a star other than the sun outside our solar system!

 And, don’t miss the SpaceLink room with hands-on building exhibits, NASA uniforms you can try on, and several different interactive computers, including one that will answer everyone’s most burning intergalactic question….how do you go to the bathroom in space?!
 (I’ll give you a quick hint…it sucks!)